pattonsgirl/CEG2350/Labs/Lab03/README.md

 Create a new directory, `Lab03`

 This lab will have you creating input files, scripts, and output files.
-All of your work should be found here.
+All of your work should be found in your `Lab03` folder.

 Some questions will need you to write answers in `Lab03.md` the [LabTemplate.md is here](LabTemplate.md).